Tobias-Steinbach-TS/Final-Project-Bootcamp/README.md

 ## Summary
-Final Project of my Data-Analysis Bootcamp at WBS Coding School Interactive Dashboard in Looker Studio as a data visualization project
+Final Project of my Data-Analysis Bootcamp at WBS Coding School Interactive Dashboard in Looker Studio as a data visualization project (link in the About section)

 ## Languages and Libraries Used
 Imported a fictitious Dataset from Kaggle in Big Query and connected the processed data to Looker Studio.